Posandu/tronic247/posts/creating-a-discord-bot-with-javascript-and-hosting-it/index.md

 tags: ['discord', 'javascript']
 img: /wp-content/uploads/2022/10/create-a-discord-bot.png
 updated: '2024-06-19'
+excerpt: A guide on how to create a Discord bot with JavaScript and host it for free using Railway.
 ---

 Discord bots are a great way to automate tasks and make your server more fun.
 This guide will show you how to make a discord bot with JavaScript and host it for free.
 You will need some basic knowledge of JavaScript and Node.js to follow along with this guide.